-- (a) Before attending any course, a student must be registered for that course. - (b) Students wishing to study in 2006 should submit a completed Enrolment Application to the University by the dates listed below for the relevant trimester.
+- (a) Before attending any course, a student must be registered for that course. - (b) Students wishing to study in 2008 should submit a completed Enrolment Application to the University by the dates listed below for the relevant trimester.

-For courses in Trimester 1 2006 Trimester 2 2006 Trimester 3 2006 LIMITED ENTRY qualifications or courses 10 Dec 2005 2 Jun 2006 6 Oct 2006 DISTANCE courses 13 Jan 2006 26 May 2006 N/A Postal or online enrolment in OPEN ENTRY qualifications and courses 27 Jan 2006 23 Jun 2006 27 Oct 2006 Enrolment in Person in OPEN ENTRY qualifications and courses 20-23 Feb 2006 3-5 Jul 2006 N/A
+For courses in Trimester 1 2008 Trimester 2 2008 Trimester 3 2008 LIMITED ENTRY qualifications or courses 10 Dec 2007 30 May 2008 3 Oct 2008 DISTANCE courses 11 Jan 2008 23 May 2008 Postal or online enrolment in OPEN ENTRY qualifications and courses 25 Jan 2008 20 Jun 2008 31 Oct 2008 Enrolment in person in OPEN ENTRY qualifications and courses 21 Feb 2008 4 Jul 2008

-- Note 1: The qualifications and courses requiring an additional application form (see section 4.3) have separate closing dates and these are listed in the appendix. - Note 2: Candidates for PhD and Master's degrees by thesis only are able to enrol at any time throughout the year. - Note 3: Please refer to the current Enrolment Guide for a complete listing of all enrolment deadlines.
+^{} Note 1: The qualifications and courses requiring an additional application form (see section 4.3) have separate closing dates and these are listed in the Appendix.

+- Note 2: These deadlines vary according to the course; consult the summer brochure or online Course Catalogue. - Note 3: Candidates for PhDs and Master's degrees by thesis only are able to enrol at any time throughout the year. - Note 4: Refer to the current Guide to Enrolment for a complete listing of all enrolment deadlines.